-Find out how your doctor decides which treatment you need and the types of treatment you might have.
+Find out how your doctor decides which treatment you need, and about the types of treatment you might have.

 Deciding which treatment you need

 A team of doctors and other professionals discuss the best treatment and care for you.
 They are called a multidisciplinary team (MDT).